-3. The Bowl Shuttle
+The Bowl Shuttle

 The Bowl Shuttle is a shorter-distance bus that makes local pickups at the Ventura Annex lot near Universal City, the LA Zoo lot, and Hollywood and Highland.
 Round-trip cost is $6.

-Note, if you want to be able to leave at any moment (in case that the concert sucks, for example), don’t do the buses, because they only depart at the end of the show.
+Note, if you want to be able to leave at any moment (in case the concert sucks, for example), don’t do the buses, because they only depart at the end of the show.

 Metro Rail Red Line